jhuckaby/pixl-server-storage/docs/API.md

 } );
 ```

 Please note that as of this writing, the `Couchbase`, `Redis` and `RedisCluster` engines have no native head API, so the `head()` method has to load the entire record.
-It does return the record size in to the `len` property, but there is no way to retrieve the last modified date.
+It does return the record size in to the `len` property, but the `mod` property will always be set to `1`.

 ## headMulti